-It's often easiest to begin weaning when your baby starts the process — which might be sooner or later than you expect.
-Changes in breast-feeding patterns leading to weaning often begin naturally at age 6 months, when solid foods are typically introduced.
+It's often easiest to begin weaning when your baby starts the process.
+Changes in breast-feeding patterns leading to eventual weaning often begin naturally at age 6 months, when solid foods are typically introduced.
 Some children begin to seek other forms of nutrition and comfort at around age 1.
 By this age, children typically eat a variety of solid foods and might be able to drink from a cup.
 Other children might not initiate weaning until they become toddlers, when they're less willing to sit still during breast-feeding.

 Whenever you choose to start weaning your baby from the breast, stay focused on your child's needs as well as your own.
 Resist comparing your situation with that of other families, and consider rethinking any deadlines you might have set for weaning when you were pregnant or when your baby was a newborn.